by Dr. C.H. Weaver M.D. 8/2021

 Cabometyx (cabozantinib) is an oral inhibitor of multiple receptor tyrosine kinases, including RET, MET, and vascular endothelial growth factor 2 (VEGFR2), which are all involved in both normal cellular function and pathologic processes, such as oncogenesis, metastasis, tumor angiogenesis, and maintenance of the tumor microenvironment.
 In a clinical trial involving 707 patients with HCC who had experienced disease progression with Nexavar, or other systemic therapies Cabometyx™ treated patients survived longer and had a 56% reduction in the risk for progression or compared to no further treatment.8,9

-Nexavar® (sorafenib): The targeted therapy Nexavar was the first systemic therapy demonstrated to improve survival in HCC and is a standard treatment option.
+Nexavar® (sorafenib): The targeted therapy Nexavar was the first systemic therapy demonstrated to improve survival in HCC and was a standard treatment option until the combination of Tecentriq-Avastin was found to be superior.
 Nexavar inhibits biological pathways involved in cell proliferation and the development of new blood vessels.
 Newer precision cancer medicines produce better outcomes than Nexavar which is now typically used as a second, or third line treatment.
 The most common side effects of Nexavar are diarrhea, weight loss, and hand-foot skin reaction.5,6

 Lenvima (lenvatinib) is an oral anti-angiogenic therapy that targets new blood vessel growth and “starves” cancer of the nutrients it needs to grow.
 The REFLECT clinical trial enrolled 954 treatment-naive patients with metastatic or unresectable HCC to receive treatment with either Lenvima or Nexavar.
 Overall 41% of Lenvima treated patients responded to treatment compared to 12% for Nexavar.
 The average time to cancer progression nearly doubled to 7.3 months for Lenvima compared to 3.6 months for Nexavar.7